 Each guest has their own mattress with sheets, blankets and pillows and also a small bucket (for vomiting) as well as an ashtray and some local jungle tobacco (mapacho) that is traditionally used in conjunction with ayahuasca.

-The Ayahuasca that we use at Dreamglade is very potent and usually very ‘visual’.
-The brew is first smudged/prepared for the ceremony by both Stace and Raul and then each guest is called up in turn to receive their initial cupful.
-We always advise our guests to make a short intention just before they drink, just as a prelude to the healing work.
+The Ayahuasca that we use at Dreamglade is very potent and usually very visual.
+The brew is first smudged/prepared for the ceremony and then each guest is called up in turn to receive their initial dose. (each guest has their own personal shot glass)

-For the entire duration of the ceremony, they are working on everyone in the Maloka, using their plant spirit ‘allies’ as healing tools and also ensuring that the ceremonial space is clean and clear of any uninvited guests, such as darker spirits/energies.
+For the entire duration of the ceremony, they are working on everyone in the Maloka, using their plant spirit “allies” as healing tools and also ensuring that the ceremonial space is completely clean and clear of any uninvited guests, such as darker spirits/energies.

 Sometimes people’s experiences can be a little tough, often (but not always) for the first one or two ceremonies.

-It is quite common that a person’s own particular ‘issues’ such as hidden fears or insecurities will come up quite strongly as Ayahuasca often acts as a kind of ‘mirror’, illustrating to them very clearly the shadow parts of themselves that need to be healed or released.
+It is quite common that a person’s own particular issues such as hidden fears or insecurities will come up quite strongly as Ayahuasca often acts as a kind of ‘mirror’, illustrating to them very clearly the shadow parts of themselves that need to be healed or released.

 When everybody has completed their turn, we then close the ceremony and very often we will go and sit outside on the swim platform to chat about the night’s events and to gaze at the stars and connect with the beautiful jungle surroundings.

 Every morning following the ceremonies, we have our “Share Circle” held in the maloka, giving everybody a chance to talk about their experiences from the night before.